hicsail/corpus/apps/POL-NLP/README.md

 	-i : path to corpus directory
 	-o : output json file path
-	-k : list of keywords, separate each keyword by a comma -t : text field to analyze (defaults to text)
+	-k : list of keywords, separate each keyword by a comma -t : text field to analyze (defaults to "Text")
-		- note : if you're running this script on an entire corpus, other text fields you might be interested in are the following --
+		- Note: if you're running this on sub-corpora, the default field is fine as there are no other fields.
-			Filtered, Stemmed, Filtered Stemmed
 	-y : list of year periods
 	-n : name of this frequency record (will be displayed when graphed)

 usage:

-	python3 frequency.py -i "/Users/ben/Desktop/corpus/" -o "/Users/ben/Desktop/out.json" -k "cat,mat,hat" -t "Filtered Stemmed" -y "1800,1830,1870" -n "my favorite words"
+	python3 frequency.py -i "/Users/ben/Desktop/corpus/" -o "/Users/ben/Desktop/out.json" -k "cat,mat,hat" -t "Filtered Text Stemmed" -y "1800,1830,1870" -n "my favorite words"

 output: